cyborgoat/cyborgoat.github.io/data/posts/machine-learning/2021-01-01-apriori-fp-growth-algorithm.md

 *   `Lift(Bread -> Butter) = 0.5 / 0.2 = 2.5`.
 Since Lift (2.5) > 1, this suggests a strong positive association: customers are 2.5 times more likely to buy Butter if they've bought Bread, compared to the general likelihood of buying Butter.

-*(Suggested Image: A conceptual diagram showing scales.
-If X and Y are independent, scales are balanced (Lift=1).
-If positively associated, Y side goes up (Lift>1).
-Alt: "Diagram with scales illustrating the concept of Lift in association rules.")*
-Original image was: `https://bbs-img.huaweicloud.com/blogs/img/3(27).png` (Link might be unstable or unclear)

 ## Apriori Algorithm

 The Apriori algorithm is a classic method for mining frequent itemsets and then generating association rules.
 Its core idea is based on the **Apriori principle**: